John Gorman (radio executive): Career and achievements

+Gorman began he broadcasting career in Boston, Massachusetts before moving to Cleveland, Ohio to pursue a radio career.
+He began working at WMMS, a small free-form radio station that was recently under new ownership.

-John Gorman worked at WMMS for 13 years n Cleveland where he adjusted the format of WMMS based upon a broad interpretation of the category of rock and roll music.
+John Gorman worked at WMMS for 13 years in Cleveland, where he adjusted the format of WMMS based upon a broad interpretation of the category of rock and roll music.

-Gorman was awarded "The Radio Consultant of The Year" (1985) at the Annual Pop Music Convention.
-He was also named "Operations Director of The Year" by Billboard (magazine) in 1995.
-In 2006, he received the Perseverance award from the Cleveland Entertainment Coalition.

 In 2000, Gorman was inducted into the Broadcaster's Hall of Fame.
-Gorman was also inducted into the Cleveland Association of Broadcaster' Hall of Fame in April 2008.
-He was inducted into the Rock Radio Hall of Fame in the "Legends of Rock Radio–Programming" category for his work at WMMS in 2014.
+Gorman was inducted into the Cleveland Association of Broadcasters' Hall of Fame in April 2008.

 In 2015, Gorman was the chief content officer of oWOW Radio, an Internet radio station based in Cleveland. oWOW Radio was taken off the air in January 2021.

+Gorman helped to start station 98.5 WNCX.